Divyansh-Singhal/Divyansh-Singhal/README.md

 Feel free to contact me for any Front-End Development questions.<br>
 Fun fact : I love Listening russian music.

-I am a Pre-Final Year Student at Vellore Institute of Technology ,Bhopal who is passionate about learning new things everyday.
+I am a Final Year Student at Vellore Institute of Technology ,Bhopal who is passionate about learning new things everyday.

 Currently an Intern at Bhakti Vedanta Institute.